How (and Why) to Obfuscate Source Code

 Translate short sections of the code into different forms throughout the program to make deciphering it more difficult without affecting run time.

-For example, you can translate parts of your code to binary language, or replace a function with a table lookup of all possible values that the function might produce.
+For example, you can translate parts of your code to binary language, or replace a function with a table lookup of all possible values the function might produce.

 2. Change Up Data Storage Methods